h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 In this case, I just want to showcase an example of how we could actually put this option to good use.

 So I have a hair made of hair cards for game engines.
 As you create you strips of polygon hair, each strip has its own normals, naturally.
-In order to
+In order to make them seamlessly blend into each other like real hair would do, specially in terms of creating smooth highlights, we should use transfer attributes.

+First merge all your hair cards into one geometry, if you already haven't.
+Then create a somewhat cylindrical dome-alike object to nearly match the outline of the hair.
+Now divide the dome to have really hi-res geometry.